Sinusoidal Initialization, Time for a New Start: Experimental Benchmarking of Sinusoidal initialization

 To evaluate these hypotheses rigorously, we conducted experiments involving five diverse configurations of \acp{dnn} and datasets: ResNet-50~\citep{he2015deepresiduallearningimage} trained on CIFAR-100~\cite{krizhevsky2009learning}, MobileNetV3~\citep{howard2019searchingmobilenetv3} trained on Tiny-ImageNet~\cite{le2015tiny}, EfficientNetV2~\citep{tan2021efficientnetv2smallermodelsfaster} trained on Tiny-ImageNet, ViT-B16~\citep{dosovitskiy2021imageworth16x16words} trained on ImageNet-1K~\cite{ILSVRC15}), and BERT-mini~\citep{devlin2019bertpretrainingdeepbidirectional} trained on WikiText~\cite{wikitext}.
 For the first three configurations, we utilized SGD, Adam, and AdamW optimizers, while ViT-B16 and BERT-mini were trained exclusively with SGD and AdamW, respectively, due to the inability of other optimizers to achieve effective training.
 To ensure a fair comparison between training processes, learning rate schedulers were not used, which may affect the comparability of final accuracies with benchmarks focused on maximizing accuracy.

 We trained each configuration fully from scratch using four initialization methods: Default (variants of the He initialization detailed in Table \ref{tab:defaults}), Orthogonal (Orth.), LSUV, and our proposed \textit{Sinusoidal} initialization (Sin.).
 The exact training procedures, including hyperparameter settings and implementation details, are provided in Appendix~\ref{app:benchmark}.
 We measured the maximum validation accuracy achieved at epoch 1, epoch 10, and overall, as well as the \ac{auc} for every training scenario.

-The detailed experimental outcomes are summarized in Table \ref{tab:accuracy}.
+In all our setups, to fairly compare initializations using \ac{auc} across different runs, we ensure that all models are trained for the same number of epochs.
+For each combination of model, dataset, and optimizer, training is performed with early stopping to guarantee convergence for every initialization.
+Once the slowest run has converged, the remaining models continue training for the same number of additional epochs until reaching the maximum epoch count.
+This procedure ensures that (1) all trainings reach their maximum validation accuracy, and (2) the number of epochs used to calculate the \ac{auc} for measuring convergence speed is consistent across initializations.
+The detailed experimental outcomes are summarized in Table \ref{tab:accuracy} and illustrated in Figure \ref{fig:training_curves}.

 \sisetup{table-format=2.1,round-precision = 1,round-mode = places,detect-weight=true,table-column-width=0.74cm} \NA{\text{--}}